johansantana/contact-form/README.md

 ![Contact Form Image](inspiration.png)

-I downloaded this image a while ago i'm dribble, and i don't remember who's the author of this design.
+I downloaded this image a while ago in dribble, and i don't remember who's the author of this design.
 Credits to whom appropriate

 ### Live demo